tom-wolfe/brewdown/src/example/example.md

 /page

 ### 13. Dragon Cultists
-"""description
-# Description
+> # Description
-This small farmhouse appears to be just another empty home at first glance.
+> This small farmhouse appears to be just another empty home at first glance.
 However, all the doors are shut and the windows shuttered.
-"""

 #### Notes
 * **Locked doors.** [DC 20 Strength] to force them open.